-- If SA loses investment grade status with two or more ratings agencies, many investors (local and domestic) may have to sell SA assets because mandate are defined based on investment and non-investment (junk) - If the government ratings goes to junk, it will have a knock on effect on SOC and private sector ratings (including the banking sector)
+- If SA josés investment grade status with two or more ratings agencies, many investors (local and domestic) may have to sell SA assets because mandate are defined based on investment and non-investment (junk) grading - If the government ratings goes to junk, it will have a knock on effect on SOC and private sector ratings (including the banking sector)

-These concerns are increasing uncertainty, inhibiting investment and drawing excessive attention to local economic and political developments
+These concerns are increasing uncertainty, inhibiting investment and drawing excessive attention to local economic and political developments ere higher - in other words that bond prices are

 Source: Bloomberg, National Trassury.

-An upward movement signals that bond yields are higher - in other words that bond prices are
+An upward: movernent signals that bond yields

 Source: Bloombarg, National Treasury.
-An: upward: movement signals the used is weaker.
-It requires more rands to buy one dollar (or one euro)
+An upward movement signals the agol is weaker.
+It aguires more rands to buy one dollar